philtr/phillipridlen/_posts/notes/2017-03-03-i-lost-my-wedding-ring-and-lived-to-tell-the-story.md

 When I still had that original wedding ring, I was constantly afraid of losing it or not knowing where it was.
-Losing the wedding ring was liberating, in a way, because now I place more weight on the _meaning_ of the symbol on my finger more than the actual object itself.
+Losing the wedding ring was liberating, in a way, because now I place more weight on the _meaning_ of the symbol on my finger than the actual object itself.

 The modern practice of men wearing a wedding band only really dates back about a hundred years, and mostly due to increased advertising from the jewelry